Domino’s Pizza employee sacked by text message

-For employees with two or more years’ service, if you were to be dismissed by a text out of the blue without any process you are likely to have a claim for unfair dismissal.
+For employees with two or more years’ service, if you were to be dismissed by a text out of the blue without any process you are likely to have a .
 Even if you do not have two years’ service, an employer can risk other types of claims if it does not follow any kind of process for the termination:

-- If the reason for your dismissal relates to your gender, race, age, disability, religion, sexual orientation or gender reassignment then you may have a claim for discrimination;
+- If the reason for your dismissal relates to your gender, race, age, disability, religion, sexual orientation or gender reassignment then you may have a ;

-- If you’ve been dismissed suddenly because you have raised concerns with your employer about breaches of health and safety or other legal obligations you may have a whistleblowing claim.
+- If you’ve been dismissed suddenly because you have raised concerns with your employer about breaches of health and safety or other legal obligations you may have a .

 Caitlin McConnell had only been working for Domino’s for two months before she was given her marching orders.
-The Domino’s customer service team is reportedly looking into the case.
+The Domino’s customer service team reportedly looked into the case.

 The employment solicitors at Slater and Gordon Lawyers have been involved in many high-value dismissal cases and have experience in securing compensation for our clients.
-You can call our expert team on freephone 0800 916 9060 or contact us online and we’ll be happy to help.
+You can call our expert team on freephone or and we’ll reach out to you.